Yesterday while I was at the office, my wife who is at home asked me a question via MSN messenger.

 I thought for a while and remember this post where I listed out a list of free remote desktop software for telecommuters.

-Maybe I could use one of these remote desktop tools to take control of my home computer from office.
+Maybe I could use one of these remote desktop tools to take control of my home computer from the office.

 After going through the list, I decided to give TeamViewer a try.